-The World Bank, as IFFIm's Treasury Manager, continues to monitor IFFIm's funding needs to ensure that at all times IFFIm maintains sufficient available resources to be able to meet its financial obligations, including debt-service payments and obligations under the CSA and ISDA Agreement.
+The World Bank, as IFFIm's Treasury Manager, continues to monitor IFFIm's funding needs to always ensure that IFFIm maintains sufficient available resources to be able to meet its financial obligations, including debt-service payments and obligations under the CSA and ISDA Agreement.
 Note 13 to the financial statements describes IFFIm's liquidity risk and related risk management activities in more detail.

 (3) Market Risk: IFFIm's market risk is comprised of interest rate and foreign exchange rate risks.
-IFFIm mitigated these risks through the use of interest rate and currency swaps.
+IFFIm mitigated these risks using interest rate and currency swaps.
 Sovereign pledges were swapped into United States dollar floating rate assets and, at issuance, IFFIm's bonds payable were swapped into United States dollar floating rate liabilities.
 IFFIm's activities to hedge market risks are described further in the Hedging IFFIm's Market Risks section below.
 Note 14 to the financial statements describes IFFIm's market risk and related risk management activities in more detail.

-The COVID-19 pandemic is a new emerging risk and has significantly disrupted economic activity and financial markets globally, including the economies of IFFIm's Grantors and implementing countries parts of which were shut down to slow the spread of the disease.
-As a result of the disruption caused by the pandemic, IFFIm is exposed to increased financial risk and disruptions to its business operations, including treasury management and administrative support functions outsourced to the World Bank and Gavi, respectively.
-As described above, IFFIm has appropriate measures in place to mitigate the key financial risks to which it is exposed and has relied on those measures to effectively mitigate incremental financial risk due to the pandemic.
-Key IFFIm operational processes have proceeded as planned during the period of disruption, ensuring that the directors continue to receive timely information from the World Bank and Gavi to facilitate key decisions and provide necessary guidance on operational matters on a timely basis.
-The World Bank and Gavi each invoked business continuity procedures, including home-based work, to ensure operations remain functional and adopted other prudent measures to ensure the health and safety of their employees.
+The COVID-19 pandemic has significantly disrupted economic activity and financial markets globally, including the economies of IFFIm's Grantors and implementing countries parts of which were shut down to slow the spread of the disease.
+As a result of the disruption caused by the pandemic, IFFIm is exposed to increased programme and financial risk and disruptions to its business operations, including treasury management and administrative support functions outsourced to the World Bank and Gavi, respectively.
+As described above, IFFIm has appropriate measures in place to mitigate the key programme and financial risks to which it is exposed and has relied on those measures to effectively mitigate incremental risk due to the pandemic, including the risk of misuse of COVID-19 vaccines in implementing countries the funding of which is leveraging IFFIm support through the COVAX Facility.
+The distribution of COVID-19 vaccines in countries may be associated with a higher risk of theft and diversion than traditional Gavi-supported vaccines given they are in low supply with potentially high demand and the existence of secondary markets.
+They could be diverted to non-target groups within countries or be used in exploitative transactions.
+The Gavi Secretariat is actively working on managing these risks and will closely monitor the utilisation of vaccines in implementing countries through country monitoring and reporting from an early stage.
+Key IFFIm operational processes proceeded as planned during 2020 and continue to do so, ensuring that the directors receive timely information from the World Bank and Gavi to facilitate key decisions and provide necessary guidance on operational matters on a timely basis.
+The World Bank and Gavi each invoked business continuity procedures at the onset of the pandemic in March 2020, including homebased work and other prudent measures to ensure the health and safety of their employees, which have ensured IFFIm's operations continue to function.
 IFFIm's trustees have considered the impact of the COVID-19 pandemic on IFFIm's ability to continue undertaking its business activities on an ongoing basis and prepare its financial statements on a going concern basis as discussed further in Note 1 to the financial statements.